-How to Clean Makeup Brushes the Easy Way
+How to Clean Makeup Brushes

-- Rinse lightly until all the soap is gone and the water runs clear.
+- Rinse the makeup brush lightly until all the soap is gone and the water runs clear.

 - Dry your brushes carefully.
 After rinsing your brushes of soap residue, reshape the brush hairs and lay them on a towel to dry.
 Standing them up in a cup or storage container can cause the water to drip down the brush, which Greenberg says will rust the ferrule or rot the wooden handle.
 It could take several hours for them to dry completely, so plan to wash your makeup brushes in the evening and let them dry flat overnight.

 Greenberg recommends cleaning makeup brushes once a week, or, at the very least, once a month.
-So how do you know when it's time to clean my makeup brushes?
+So how do you know when it's time to clean your makeup brushes?
 Grab a mirror.
-Brushes overdue for a sudsing might have caused that bothersome blemish on your cheek.
+Brushes overdue for cleaning might have caused that bothersome blemish on your cheek.
 Dirty makeup brushes could also be the reason your blush has been looking blotchy and your eyeshadow refuses to blend.
-According to Valentine, clean brush hair adheres to product better, resulting in a more even distribution of color.
+According to Valentine, clean brush hair adheres to the product better, resulting in more even distribution of color.

 There are many affordable makeup brushes on the market, so you might be tempted just to buy a few new ones—for example, the BH Cosmetics Signature Rose Gold 13-Piece Brush Set ($26, Ulta).
 But, the more you care for your makeup brushes, the longer they'll last, especially if they're high-quality.
 If you're diligent about keeping your makeup brushes and applicators clean, you can feel good about spending a few extra dollars on high-quality versions, such as the Sephora Collection Pro 6-Piece Brush Set ($85, Sephora), which might do a better job of applying makeup than their inexpensive counterparts.
 Plus, longer-lasting brushes mean fewer disposable ones in the landfill.